Learn all about Civil Service Personal Statements, Statements of Suitability & Behaviour Statements.

 In a competitive sector such as this, you need to stand out as being an overall perfect fit for the role.
 Consequently, everything you write in your supporting statement needs to be tailored to the essential criteria.

-Go through the job description and highlight the top 4 or 5 key responsibilities, duties and address each of these separately.
-Note keywords, that seem to come up time and again and mirror this language in your statement.
+Go through the job description and highlight the top 4 or 5 key responsibilities and duties and address each of these separately.
+Note keywords that seem to come up time and again and mirror this language in your statement.

 Use bullet points and use these as the topics for your paragraphs.
 Of course, do not just repeat phrases they use but use them as a guide, edit and refocus.